The TEAM

 Rare

 Natalie Chattargoon better known as ‘Rare’ is a multifaceted Toronto born and raised creative, passionate in community building, creative writing and photography.
 In the start of her career, she became a self taught 5x published photographer with work showcased around the GTA.
-With works of art featured on Globe & Mail, In the TTC & Pearson Airport in 2023.
+Her art is featured on the Globe & Mail website, in the TTC & Pearson Airport in 2023.
 Rare faced many challenges throughout her journey that motivated her to strive for a better life.
+She believes in the concept of planting a seed & watering it daily.
 Her work focuses on spotlighting key social issues and expresses it through her many projects.
 Rare’s World is a platform where she hopes to help others look deeper into the mind, body and soul to find their ultimate purpose.
 Rare has a passion for working in marginalized communities to break down stigmas.
 She is truly a one of a kind, so divine and a hard to find individual.

 Deanna Frank